All-Weather and Indoor Activities in Christchurch – Perfect for a Rainy Day!

 Location: You can get on the tram at any of its 17 stops.
 The easiest to find is along Rolleston Avenue near the Canterbury Museum.

 3. Experience the Polar Regions at the International Antarctic Centre

-As Christchurch is one of the main launch points for travel to the Antarctic, it’s only fitting that it’s home to the International Antarctic Centre (find out more on Viator and Tripadvisor).
+As Christchurch is one of the main launch points for travel to the Antarctic, it’s only fitting that it’s home to the International Antarctic Centre (get tickets on Viator, Tripadvisor or Klook).
 The indoor attraction is full of interactive activities, such as weathering out an Antarctic storm, meeting huskies, watching a 4D show, riding on an all-terrain Hagglund vehicle, learning about the remote life at the Scott Base as it snows, and the list goes on!

 Location: 38 Orchard Road, Harewood, approximately 11km (7 miles) from Christchurch city centre.

 A rainy day can easily put us in a grumpy mood, so lighten your spirits with the inspiring art showcased in the Christchurch Art Gallery.
 The art gallery houses some of the most important art in New Zealand that’s ever-changing making it a worthy rainy day experience for locals and visitors alike.
 There are free guided tours of the art gallery available daily at 11am and 2pm.
 The gallery is also open until 9pm on a Wednesday and offers a late-night tour for the occasion.
 Find out more in the 10 Things to Do in Christchurch at Night.

 Location: Corner of Worcester Boulevard and Montreal Street, Christchurch Central.